Home

 The considerations include contributions by each spouse including services as a homemaker, the economic circumstances of both parties, the duration of the marriage, and interruptions in personal careers and educational opportunities.

-Moreover, retirement plans are considered in terms of the overall investment during the investment.
+Florida divorce law considers retirement plans in terms of the overall investment during the marriage.

 In addition to actual assets, the court considers whether each party has the desire to hold on to an asset or business.